sonata-nfv/tng-gtk-vnv/README.md

 $ curl <host name>:5000/
 ```

-### Installing from container
+### Installing from the Docker container

 ## Developing
+This section covers all the needs a developer has in order to be able to contribute to this project.

 ### Built With
-We are using the following libraries (also referenced in the [`Gemfile`](https://github.com/sonata-nfv/tng-gtk-vnv/Gemfile) for development:
+We are using the following libraries (also referenced in the [`Gemfile`](https://github.com/sonata-nfv/tng-gtk-vnv/Gemfile) file) for development:

 * `puma` (`3.11.0`), an application server;
 * `rack` (`2.0.4`), a web-server interfacing library, on top of which `sinatra` has been built;